Aberdeen trio, Cold Years, have announced the release of their new album, ‘Goodbye To Misery’, set for release on April 22nd.

 To mark the announcement, the Scottish punks have released a new single and album opener, ’32’.

-Speaking of the song, frontman Ross Gordon says, “This is our ‘fuck this, let’s just get out of here’ track and the track that best channels the message of the album,” Gordon adds.
+Speaking of the song, frontman Ross Gordon says, “This is our ‘sod this, let’s just get out of here’ track and the track that best channels the message of the album,” Gordon adds.
 “It’s about overcoming hardship and growing as a person — facing all of your fears and insecurities — and realising that you’re never alone in that.
-It’s over-the-top; it’s punk rock on steroids and we can’t wait to play it live.”
+It’s over-the-top; it’s punk rock on drugs and we can’t wait to play it live.”

 This was probably coming.
 The dam was surely always going to break.
 Had you listened to Ross Gordon speak over the past few years, read between the lines of his lyrics, or paid attention to the more seething moments of Cold Years’ 2020 acclaimed debut album Paradise, you could have predicted that something had to give.
 As the incendiary spirit of the band’s new album Goodbye To Misery attests, “something” might be an understatement.